ThEMueA/ThEMueA/README.md

 For me.

-- 🔭 I’m currently working on system automation.
+- 🌱 I’m currently working on system automation.
-- 🌱 I’m currently learning Distributed apps.
 - 👷 I’m looking for a job.
 - 💬 Ask me about it.
 - 📫 How to reach me-LinkedIn: